Estimates of Potential functions of random walks on $Z$ with zero mean and infinite variance and their applications: Applications

 {\rm (i)} uniformly for $x\leq -R$, as $R\to\infty$

 {\rm (ii)} uniformly for $-M < x<R$ with any fixed $M>0$, as $R\to\infty$

 \end{lemma}

 \begin{proof} Suppose $\lim_{z\to\infty} a(-z)/a(z) = 0$.
-This excludes the possibility of the left-continuity of the walk so that $a^\dagger(x)>0$ for all $x$ and (ii) follows immediately from (\ref{eL5.2}) and (\ref{eqL5.20}). (i) is deduced from (\ref{L5.1}) as above (substitute $x+R$ and $-R$ for $x$ and $y$ respectively for the lower bound; use sub-additivity of $a$ for the upper bound). \end{proof}
+This excludes the possibility of the left-continuity of the r.w. so that $a^\dagger(x)>0$ for all $x$ (because of (\ref{N_RC})) and (ii) follows immediately from (\ref{eL6.2}) and (\ref{eqL6.20}). (i) is deduced from (\ref{L6.1}) as above (substitute $x+R$ and $-R$ for $x$ and $y$ respectively for the lower bound; use sub-additivity of $a$ for the upper bound). \end{proof}